adonispuente/insights-dashboard/README.md

   - If `output_resource_name` is not defined, the name of the secret will be `<identifier>-<provider>`.
 - `annotations`: additional annotations to add to the output resource
 - `users`: list of users to create in the MSK cluster
-  - `name`: name of the user
+  - `name`: identifier
-  - `secret`: SASL user credentials store in Vault - Only required if SASL/SCRAM is enabled
+  - `secret`: SASL user credentials stored in Vault - Only required if SASL/SCRAM is enabled
     - `path`: vault path
     - `field`: `all`
     - `version`: (optional) for vault kv2

+The secrets for the users must be created beforehand in Vault; otherwise you can't merge the MR. The secret must an object with the following fields:
+- `username`: username of the user
+- `password`: password of the user

-Once the changes are merged, the MSK cluster will be created (takes around 30 minutes) or updated and a Kubernetes Secret will be created in the same namespace with all relevant details.
+Once the changes are merged, the MSK cluster will be created (takes around 30 minutes) or updated, and a Kubernetes Secret will be created in the same namespace with all relevant details.

 The Secret will contain the following fields:
 - `zookeeper_connect_string` - A comma separated list of one or more hostname:port pairs to use to connect to the Apache Zookeeper cluster.